kframework/X86-64-semantics/docs/reports/planeer.md

   - Test the mutiple output instruction with same registers
 - Port all the tested starta formula to K
 - Fix af
+  - Create a chart of how many are tested.
+Whats is the reason for not getting tested (undef).
+How many fails?
 - Plan for implemnting the uifs
 - Test the lemmas using rise for fun: like add_single(0||x, 0) == 0  Also write about  the importance of this lemma in simplification.
 - Implement "schedule insutcructions" + still unsuported + "huge ones pdepl/q"